top of page

 REDEFINING THE 'STANDARD' TRAVEL UNIT

-For decades, the leisure travel industry was architected for rigid categories: the "nuclear family," the "couple," and the "group."
+For decades, the leisure travel industry was designed for rigid categories: the "nuclear family," the "couple," and the "group."
 But as we enter 2026, these boundaries continue dissolving.

 While multi-generational and ‘skip-gen’ trips - where grandparents, parents, and children travel together- dominated industry headlines last year, they possibly functioned more as a catalyst for questioning old norms than as a lasting revolution.
 As we move into 2026, the definition of the travel unit is expanding into a new direction -this time to include our non-human companions.
-Driven by a growth of the global pet industry, tourism stakeholders are moving beyond mere "pet-friendly" policies toward full-scale integration: From hotels introducing dedicated canine concierges, to new rules allowing large dogs in the passenger cabin of airplanes in Italy.
+Driven by a growth of the global pet industry, tourism stakeholders are moving beyond mere "pet-friendly" policies toward full-scale integration: From hotels introducing dedicated canine concierges, to new rules allowing large dogs in the passenger cabin of airplanes in Italy, while pet-friendly experiences grew up to 260%.

 Following the solo travel boom, will this trend represent the final collapse of the ‘standard’ travel unit?